vinaypat27/VehicleServiceTracker-348-/README.md

 The application allows users to add vehicles, record maintenance events, and view service history stored in a persistent database.

 The frontend is built with React, the backend uses Express, and all data is stored in a SQLite database.
-All reports and views are generated using real SQL queries rather than mock data.

 ## Tech Stack